Quickscribe Services Ltd.

 • Landlords with existing orders of possession may now file them in court beginning July 2, 2020.
 The Landlord may then enforce a writ of possession immediately afterwards.

-Read the full article by Maxwell P. Carroll, Jeffrey Hernaez with Lawson Lundell LLP.
+Read the full article by Maxwell P. Carroll and Jeffrey Hernaez with Lawson Lundell LLP.

 British Columbia Amends the Strata Property Act to